 Pool 14 of Mississippi River, Saylorville Reservoir and Des Moines River

 Gizzard shad, silversides, sunfish, insects, and crustaceans

-Since the initial introduction, the Morone hybrids have dispersed widely from Saylorville until they presently live in a large segment of the Des Moines River system.
+Since the initial introduction, the Morone hybrids have dispersed widely from Saylorville and presently live in a large segment of the Des Moines River system.
 Fish have been seen upstream near Ft.
 Dodge and as far downstream as Ottumwa.
 Based on these observations, this species will extend its range in the Mississippi River.
 Abundance of the hybrid depends on the release of hatchery propagated fish.

 Knowledge about hybrid striped bass in Iowa is limited since this is a new fish to the region and its life parameters remain under investigation.
 Hybridization of the parent stock is successful only in the most controlled hatchery conditions.
 Natural hybridization of the female ocean striped bass and the male white bass or the reciprocal cross is almost impossible since the two species rarely are in the same water.
 In Iowa, striped bass are absent from our waters.
 Hybrid bass are nearly always monogenetic, which makes secondary hybridization with either parent species almost impossible.
 Some mature female hybrids have been collected in the southern United States.
 Like the white bass, eggs of the hybrid are small compared with striped bass.
 Spawning activity of hybrids has been seen with white bass in one southern location, but no natural reproduction was found.